Symfony Core TeamEdit this page

 In addition, there are other groups created to manage specific topics:

-- Manage the whole security process (triaging reported vulnerabilities, fixing the reported issues, coordinating the release of security fixes, etc.)
+- Security Team: manages the whole security process (triaging reported vulnerabilities, fixing the reported issues, coordinating the release of security fixes, etc.)

 - Fabien Potencier (fabpot).